Financial Aid Programs

 C. Pacific Islander Scholarship

-- be accepted by the UH Hilo Admissions Office with a residency status of Pacific Islander Non-Resident Exempt.
-The residency status is reflected on the acceptance letter issued by the Admissions Office.
+- be accepted by the UH Hilo Admissions Office with a residency status of “Pacific Islander Non-Resident Exempt”.
+The students residency status is reflected on the acceptance letter issued by the Admissions Office.

 - be a new student entering UH Hilo in Fall 2007 or later, or returning to UH Hilo in Fall 2007 or later after taking a break from enrollment at UH Hilo.